If you have ever experienced rejection, you are in good company!

 Growing up, I hated my tendency to be quiet.
 I used to grit my teeth when people would say to my mother, “She’s so quiet.”

-Here is an example I will always remember.
+Here is one example I will always remember.

 I’ll never forget what my math teacher said to Mom: “She’s so quiet, I hardly know she’s in here!”